 If you can spare just a few pound we would be very grateful for your help and support.

-Our summer open day will be on Saturday 1st July 1pm-5pm.
+Our Halloween Pumpkin Trail will be on Saturday 28th October 2017 from 3.30pm - 7.30pm.
 Please come along to see this wonderful place and enjoy the spooky fun.

 In early September 2016 the charity, Pathways, contacted plotholders at Northfield Allotments in Ealing to announce its proposal to build on 10% of the allotments.
 The development would include a five to six story block of social housing and four houses for sale to help fund the development.